-So for us we’ll continue embracing new technology (I think my tumble dryer is 4K ready) – so much so that we launched a new company in 2014 dedicated to webcasting called eventstreaming.tv which just won Best UK webcasting company 2016, which is nice.
+So for us we’ll continue embracing new technology (I think my tumble dryer is 4K ready) – so much so that we launched a new UK webcasting company in 2014 dedicated to streaming called eventstreaming.tv which just won Best UK webcasting company 2016/17, which is nice.

 One tip if you’re starting your own business which it’s been covered in many books: it’s an all-encompassing 24 hour lifestyle.
 Find time to turn off (or divert) the phone, take the wife out (Hole in the Wall, Wilbraham) and watch Danger Mouse with the kids (new and original series).

 Read the full interview with founder Jamie Huckle talking about how he founded UK webcasting company EventStreaming.TV : www.wavefx.co.uk/download/cambridge_newspaper_live_streaming_company.pdf